 Quick Email Verification is an email address validation and cleaning service.

-It is especially important for companies/marketing professionals that buy lead lists or scrape contact information and are unsure of the quality of their emails they have acquired.
+Based on how you are sourcing your contacts to email, this can be an important step.
+It is especially important for companies/marketing professionals that buy lead lists or scrape contact information and are unsure of the quality of the emails they have acquired.

 If you have too many bounced emails, your risk your sender reputation.
 The higher your reputation, the higher your deliverability.

+Upwork, is one of the many freelance marketplaces, and can be used for virtually anything across the marketing process.
 Common uses within CRE are lead scraping and data cleaning of lead lists.

 If you’ve made it this far, hopefully you’ve found something of use to apply to your CRE marketing strategy!
 For more great information, check out our blog.
 There, you can find advice covering how to use Reonomy, marketing and sales tips, and general commercial real estate industry pieces.